 Put all three together and you are in big trouble!

-There is no reason for a child to get hold of some water and throw it on an electrical item that is plugged in.
+There is no reason for a child to get hold of some water and throw it on an electrical item plugged in.

 No reason at all.

 Take away the option.
-Do not leave anything plugged in that they can get wet.
+Please do not leave anything plugged in that they can get wet.

 The first step was to ask her not to.